 Sometimes a presence can be hidden, veiled behind not only a lack of symmetry rather by the presence of disfiguration.
 Certain faces reveal scars, deformities, tumors… perhaps they passed through the hell of war, or the claws of violence.
 Perhaps they suffered the simple misfortune of being born as such.

 A banal and habitual gaze might feel repugnance, aversion, distaste.
 Those who suffer the miope of superficiality will never discover the glory present here.
-Those who can’t see it have never listen to the Little Prince when he said: “Here is my secret.
+Those who can’t see it have never listened to the Little Prince when he said: “Here is my secret.
 It is very simple.
-It is only with the heart that one can see rightly ; What is essential is invisible to the eye.”
+It is only with the heart that one can see rightly; What is essential is invisible to the eye.”

 5. Transfigured Face